overlay-expert/help-desk/README.md

 ## General troubleshooting tips

-If you are encountering a bug, please try these general troubleshooting tips before reaching out.
+If you are encountering a bug, please try these general troubleshooting tips.

 1. If you are using Internet Explorer or a version of Edge before 79, please [upgrade to Edge 79+](https://www.microsoft.com/edge).